timruffles/values/README.md

 # Values

-Values is a library for improving application code by adding value semantics.
-Lots of concepts in our apps don't have a specific 'identity' - for instance every `Point{x: 10, y: 10}` is conceptually the same point.
-Concepts like this should follow value semantics, namely that two objects are the same if they have the same fields.
+Values is a library for improving your application code by adding value semantics.
+Lots of concepts in our apps don't have a specific 'identity' - for instance every `Point{x: 0, y: 0}` is conceptually identical.
+It's more natural if these concepts uphold these value semantics in our code, namely that two objects are the same if they have the same fields.

 In other words, ["two value objects are equal if all their fields are equal"](http://martinfowler.com/bliki/ValueObject.html).

-In addition, it's great if we ensure that if we have a reference to a value it'll never change.
-To take our point example, it'd be unfortunate if our `Point{x: 0, y: 0}` was updated to have `x: 1`: as confusing as if the number 1 suddenly got updated to 1.1.
-To that end value objects should be immutable: you shouldn't be able to change any fields, just create new value objects with different fields.

 ## Value semantics